When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Approach

 \item \textbf{Decompilation.} We proceed to translate the program into C-like pseudo code via decompilation.
 By subsequently passing the code to a fuzzy parser for C, we thus obtain abstract syntax trees from which syntactical features and n-grams can be extracted (Section~\ref{sec:decompilation}).

-\item \textbf{Dimensionality Reduction.} With features from disassemblers and decompilers at hand, we select those among them that are particularly useful for classification by employing a standard feature selection technique based on information gain (Section~\ref{sec:dimreduc}).
+\item \textbf{Dimensionality reduction.} With features from disassemblers and decompilers at hand, we select those among them that are particularly useful for classification by employing a standard feature selection technique based on information gain and correlation based feature selection (Section~\ref{sec:dimreduc}).

-\item \textbf{Classification.} Finally, a random-forest classifier is trained on the corresponding feature vectors to yield a program that can be used for automatic executable binary authorship attribution (Section~\ref{sec:classification}).
+\item \textbf{Classification.} Finally, a random-forest classifier is trained on the corresponding feature vectors to yield a program that can be used for automatic executable binary authorship attribution (Section~\ref{sec:classification}). \end{itemize}